Homes for Ukraine: lessons learned

-Councils will be required to carry out housing and safeguarding checks to ensure accommodation is of a suitable standard and that guests arriving in the UK are safe.
+Councils are required to carry out housing and safeguarding checks to ensure Homes for Ukraine accommodation is of a suitable standard and that guests arriving in the UK will be safe.
+Below are just some of the early examples of approaches taken by councils to these checks.

 Good practice examples/resources